 British artist Lucian Freud is known for his figurative depictions.
 All his pieces are autobiographical, and his self-portraits were made with the help of mirrors.
 This work is a perfect example of the artistic style of its creator: each line, every defect of his face and skin are visible.
 The grandson of the psychologist Sigmund Freud is considered by many to be an artist who portrays his subjects in a brutalist manner.
 He therefore offers the public a glimpse into their minds and their worlds.

 21. Sophie Calle, Prenez soin de vous, 2007

-In 2007, Sophie Calle’s then-boyfriend ended their relationship via an email that closed with the words “prenez soin de vous” – “take care of yourself”.
+In 2007, Sophie Calle’s boyfriend ended their relationship by email.
+It ended with the words “take care of yourself”.
 Sometime later, the artist distributed this email to 107 women, chosen for their profession, and asked them to interpret his words.
-Amongst the responses are linguistic criticism, legal analyses, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
+The answers include language criticism, legal analysis, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
 The different responses are brought together in this extraordinary exploration of relationships and vulnerability.

 22. Antony Gormley, Angel of the North, 1998

 23. Ai Weiwei, Remembering, 2009

-Dissident Chinese artist Ai Wei Wei created this striking piece in order to honour the hundreds of child victims of the devastating 2008 earthquake in the Sichuan province.
+The chinese artist Ai Wei Wei created this striking piece in order to pay homage to the child victims of an earthquake.
+This took place in 2008 in the Sichuan province.
 Particularly devastating, the natural catastrophe tore down many schools.
 These were poorly constructed and led to the death of many children.
-The large scale work is composed of 9,000 student back packs, spelling out in Chinese characters the words “she lived happily in this world for seven years”, a quote from bereaved mother about her lost child.
+The large scale work is composed of 9,000 student backpacks.
+The viewer can read the chinese characters “she lived happily in this world for seven years”.
+This sentence is a quote from a grieving mother about her lost child.